rubytogether/rubytogether.org/app/views/news/2016-04-28-april-2016-monthly-update.html.md

 ## rubygems.org news

-Rubygems.org got 13 merge requests and 85 commits from 8 authors.
+RubyGems.org got 13 merge requests and 85 commits from 8 authors.
 This month involved a lot of cleanup work, and a little bit of infrastructure changes to support the Bundler index format.

 [rubygems.org-repo]: https://github.com/rubygems/rubygems.org

 ## rubygems news

-[Rubygems][rubygems-repo] has 15 merged pull requests and 24 commits from 10 authors.
-Rubygems released [version 2.6.4][rubygems-release] featuring symlinks on Windows, and using less hard coded strings.
-Rubygems releases have been fairly consistent since 2.5.2 at the beginning of this year, and we intent to keep them that way!
+[RubyGems][rubygems-repo] has 15 merged pull requests and 24 commits from 10 authors.
+RubyGems released [version 2.6.4][rubygems-release] featuring symlinks on Windows, and using less hard coded strings.
+RubyGems releases have been fairly consistent since 2.5.2 at the beginning of this year, and we intent to keep them that way!

 [rubygems-repo]: https://github.com/rubygems/rubygems
 [rubygems-release]: http://blog.rubygems.org/2016/04/26/2.6.4-released.html